federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ##### [AB_TRANSLATION_CORRECTION](#ab_translation_correction-2)

+Corrects common GIS terms found in resources{}.name attributes that have been literally translated to incorrect French values in the AWS Translate tool and reverts them back to their correct GIS terms.

 ##### [TEMPORAL_EXTENTS_MAPPER](#temporal_extents_mapper-4)

 Formats and maps data collection start and end dates.
 Sets start dates to 0001-01-01 and end dates to no value where missing.

 ##### [AB_RESOURCE_LIST_MANAGER](#ab_resource_list_manager-2)

+Tests if the dataset resources{} list items have values for name, url and format and if not, the item is filtered out due to insufficient information for publishing.

 ##### [METADATA_VALUE_MAPPER](#metadata_value_mapper-4)